Deploy Semarchy xDM to Apache Tomcat

 The Semarchy xDM application deployed in a Tomcat server is configured using a

-semarchy.xml that you modify and provide as part of the application deployment process.
+semarchy.xml file that can be modified and must be provided as part of the application deployment process.

-This file is only used to configure JavaMail session and the JMS destinations.
+This file is only used to configure a JavaMail session and JMS destinations.

-Other elements are configured either in the startup configuration (Repository connections and secrets management) or in the platform itself (datasources and identity providers (SSO), users and roles).
+Other elements are configured either in the startup configuration (repository connections and secrets management) or in the platform itself (datasources and identity providers, users and roles).

 The configuration file used after deployment by a running application is located in the

 <tomcat>/conf/Catalina/localhost/ folder.
 Such a file may be directly modified on the server machine.
-This triggers automatically an application restart with the updated configuration.
+Any modification automatically triggers an application restart with the updated configuration.
 Note that if you un-deploy the application, this file is deleted and lost.

 |It is recommended to always keep a backup copy of the latest configuration file.
 You will need it in the event of a re-deployment, or when upgrading the Semarchy xDM application.|

-semarchy.xmlfile.
 Change the entry below to match your SMTP server configuration.
-See the SMTP package documentation for a description of the properties.

 <Resource name="mail/Session" auth="Container" type="javax.mail.Session" mail.smtp.host="<mail_server_host>" mail.port="<mail_server_port>" mail.smtp.user="<mail_user_name>" mail.transport.protocol="smtp" password="<mail_user_password>" mail.smtp.auth="true" /> <!-- Add the following to the configuration in case of a SASL Authenticator error: mail.smtp.socketFactory.class="javax.net.ssl.SSLSocketFactory" mail.smtp.socketFactory.port="<mail_server_port>" mail.smtp.socketFactory.fallback="false" -->

-Semarchy xDM can use a JMS (Java Message Service) provider as a notification server, to send job completion notifications to other applications in the form of JMS messages.
+Semarchy xDM can use a Java Message Service (JMS) provider as a notification server, to send job completion notifications to other applications in the form of JMS messages.

 In most cases, the resource definition is generic and follows the Tomcat generic guidelines.

-Certain JMS servers do not precisely follow the JMS Standards and require specific mechanisms and configuration to connect and access their JMS destinations.
-For these cases, Semarchy xDM includes a generic JNDI lookup factory to request a JNDI Connections and Resources (Queue or Topic).
+Some JMS servers do not precisely follow the JMS standards, and require specific mechanisms and configuration to connect and access their JMS destinations.
+For these cases, Semarchy xDM includes a generic Java Naming and Directory Interface (JNDI) lookup factory to request JNDI connections and resources (queues or topics).

-This component is available as a jar named
+This component is available as a JAR file named

 com.semarchy.tool.jee.tomcat-<tomcat_version>.jar in your Semarchy xDM installation package.